distributeaid/next-website-v2/README.md

 ## About the Project

-This repository contains the scaffolding for DA's new website, powered by Nextjs, Strapi, and Puck CMS.
+This repository contains the scaffolding for DA's new website, powered by Nextjs, TypeScript & Strapi.

 ## Technologies Used